manishabarse/LIBD_presentation/Data Transformation/README.md

 - `*.html` — Rendered HTML outputs from the RMarkdown files

 ## Usage
-You can open and explore the `.Rmd` files in RStudio to interactively run and understand the code, or simply view the `.html` outputs for a static view.
+You can open and explore the `.Rmd` file in RStudio to interactively run and understand the code, or simply view the `.html` outputs for a static view.

 ---